iotlabsltd/telematiczap/README.md

 python manage.py runserver
 ```

-To access the administration panel type:
+To access the administration panel, navigate to:

 `http://localhost:8000/admin`